parphane/udacity-self_driving_cars/project-system_integration/WRITEUP.md

 ## Setup & Useful notes
  ### Workspace configuration

+Note: Skip this part if using online workspace, but be sure to activate GPU mode, else catkin_make will not work

  #### Environment variables
  * Before we begin using ROS in a terminal, ensure that all of the environment variables are present.
    * Source the setup script provided by ROS: source /opt/ros/kinetic/setup.bash (or /home/workspace/ros_setup.sh)